recraft-ai/mcp-recraft-server/README.md

 ## Prerequisites

-- First of all, you will need a [Recraft AI API](https://www.recraft.ai/docs) key.
-To obtain it, register your account on [Recraft AI](https://www.recraft.ai); then go to your [profile API page](https://www.recraft.ai/profile/api).
+- First of all, you will need a [Recraft API](https://www.recraft.ai/docs) key.
+To obtain it, register your account on [Recraft](https://www.recraft.ai); then go to your [profile API page](https://www.recraft.ai/profile/api).
 Here you can buy API units (credits) and generate an API key.

 - You will need to have an MCP client installed, for example [Claude Desktop](https://claude.ai/download).